oliver-oloughlin/kvdex/README.md

 `kvdex()` is used for creating a new database instance.
 It takes an options object which expects a Deno KV instance and a schema definition.
-Optionally, a base path can be set, which all keys in the database will reside under.
+Optionally, a base path can be set, which will prefix all keys in the database.

 ```ts
 import { collection, kvdex, model } from "@olli/kvdex";